-FIN Finance major or finance department.
+FIN Finance major or finance program.

 GRADUATION APPLICATIONS Must be submitted to the Registrar's Office in the Student Services Building by the deadline within the term in which the student plans to graduate; applications may be made early.
 Commencement is held each May and December.
-Students who qualify to graduate may walk in either ceremony.
+Students who qualify to graduate in the summer may walk in either ceremony.
+All students must apply for graduation in order to have their degree conferred regardless of their intent to participate in a graduation ceremony.